dvictor/lsi-document-similarity/README.md

 by establishing associations between terms that occur in similar contexts.

+In this experiment, we take a subset of Wikipedia pages (music artist pages) save them into a mysql database and build a similarity matrix based on a LSI transformation of the documents.
+We can then use this index to provide "similar" artists, actually, artists that have a similar Wikipedia page.

 ### Run

 The preparing tasks can take many hours, depending on your computer capabilities.